 A new year brings with it new energy, a refreshed focus and increased vitality.
 During the off-season we have digested the lessons learned the previous year, and are prepared to put these lessons into practice.
 Heraclitus said "No man ever steps in the same river twice, for it's not the same river and he's not the same man."
-I invite you to wade into new waters, as a new person, with me as we move forward into 2019.
+I invite you to wade into new waters, as a new person, with me as we flip the calendar.

 We are all starting this journey from a different place.
 We have our own goals and our unique challenges.
 Everyone has a different reason for being here, but we all have at least one thing in common...the run.
 Maybe it's simply for the calorie burn, perhaps it's to complete a distance previously thought unattainable and often it's the search for the elusive "runner's high."
 It doesn't matter what your end goal is, what's important is that you have people to share the journey with.

 Ghandi said that "the path is the goal."
 I would be so brash as to extend this existential wisdom further and say that "the goal is also the path."
 Finishing a race or achieving a personal best time is simply the icing on the cake.
 The true reward is compiling a body of work (and a body of knowledge) that will continue to serve you well as this year gives way to the next, and the next and the next...